abitsinc/AB-ITS-Inc-Flashlight-Android/README.md

 # AB-ITS-Inc-Flashlight-Android

+**NOTE**: This repository has been archived and will be deleted soon.

 It is a basic flashlight application for Android.
 It falls back to using the screen if a camera LED is not present on the device.